-The plan includes input from the towns and villages surrounding the Town of Gibraltar.
+Development of the plan should include input by the towns and villages surrounding the Town of Gibraltar.

 Assess Rural Transit Needs

 The Town should urge the County to explore development of a rural transit (bus) system to provide service between the city and villages located within the County.